OperationCode/START_HERE/community_guidelines.md

 # Operation Code Slack Community Guidelines

-*Operation Code is a community platform with the goal of creating and fostering collaborations, participate in conversations surrounding the technology industry, ask for help or provide constructive and respectful feedback, and assist one another.*
+*Operation Code is a community platform with transitioning servicemembers, military veterans, military families, and civilian allies.
+Our goal is creating and fostering collaborations, participate in conversations surrounding the tech industry, ask for help or provide constructive and respectful feedback, and assist one another.
+More specific guidance can be found in our [Code of Conduct](https://github.com/OperationCode/operationcode_docs/blob/master/community/code_of_conduct.md) for reference.*

 **INTRODUCE YOURSELF**
 * Upon arrival in the Operation Code community Slack, please provide a short description of who you are, what you are looking to achieve while here, and how we can help you in the #general channel.